 Griffith accepts students on the basis of STAT results alone but only for applicants who are 21 years of age by 1 January (for February entry) or 1 June (for July entry) in the year of commencement of the proposed program.
 If this is your highest Rank, your application for admission will be considered on this basis.
 If you choose to sit the test you will not be disadvantaged on the basis of your test results.
 Results are used only where they contribute to a higher Rank for you.

-STAT cannot be used for applications to Education and Nursing programs or the Bachelor of Medical Science and the Bachelor of Oral Health in Dental Science.
+STAT cannot be used as a rank for applications to the Bachelor of Medical Science and the Bachelor of Oral Health in Dental Science and the Bachelor of Oral Health in Dental Technology or for graduate entry programs..

 If your result in STAT is high enough it will also meet the English Language prerequisite for most Griffith progams.
-This excludes Nursing and Education programs.
+This excludes Nursing, Midwifery, Dentistry, Medical Science and Education programs.
 For further information about the English language prerequisite and STAT you can contact our Future Students Contact Centre on 1800677728.

 If you are unhappy with your performance you can re-sit the test but you can only sit the STAT once per year.
 If you have sat the STAT more than once you are assessed on your highest STAT score.